 Who says you cannot make a condiment in seconds? show them how to make jalapeno aioli with simple ingredients.
 This spicy aioli sauce is easy enough for a quick dressing and a fabulous dip for barbeque nights.

 Jalapeno aioli is creamy with mild spiciness but with tempting flavors.
 Moreover, a low-carb and keto-friendly dip.
-Also a satisfying aioli for your favorite snacks and made with garlic, jalapeno, and mayonnaise.
+It is also a satisfying aioli for your favorite snacks and is made with garlic, jalapeno, and mayonnaise.

 What is jalapeno aioli?

 It's nothing but a fancy-flavored mayonnaise.
 This is a spicy, savory, finger-licking good condiment.
 It's a fusion recipe of France with America's famous jalapeno pepper.
 This complements the dish that is served with, think about a salad or fried chicken.
 It perfectly balances with its rich flavors.

 How to make jalapeno aioli sauce

 It is a super easy recipe that requires 10 minutes to make.
 Just whip up the mayo with the minced jalapeno and other pantry staple ingredients(much like this cilantro jalapeno dressing).
 And in a flash, you are ready to enjoy your food.

 If you are new to the kitchen, wear gloves when handling the jalapeno to avoid skin irritation.

 Mayo.
 Use the mayo of your choice.
 It can be vegan, low-fat, or original version.
 I made it with low-fat mayo, which I always use.
 Homemade mayo also works fine if you prefer.

 Garlic.
-I would strongly suggest staying with fresh garlic.
-As nothing can beat the elegant flavors and the texture when the garlic is unpreserved.
-Mince it as fine as possible, as it might not interrupt the tastebuds while enjoying you main dish.
+I strongly suggest staying with fresh garlic as nothing can beat the elegant flavors and the texture when the garlic is unpreserved.
+Mince it as fine as possible, as it might not interrupt the tastebuds while enjoying your main dish.